Aniljahangir8/aniljahangir.github.io/index.md

-Netmente is an Internet technology solutions company that caters to all kinds of IT services like Interactive Web Design, Web Development, E-Commerce solutions, Mobile Apps, SEO, SMM, Digital Marketing, Web Hosting, Website Maintenance and other online solutions.
+Netmente is an Internet technology solutions company that caters to all kinds of IT services like Interactive Web Design, Web Development, E-Commerce solutions, Mobile Apps, SEO, SMM, Digital Marketing, Web Hosting, Website Maintenance, and other online solutions.
 We are helping businesses worldwide, to upgrade, become more productive & increase their clientele..'
-I worked in this organisation as a System Administrator.
+I worked in this organization as a System Administrator.
-Here i worked on AWS, Google Cloud, Bash Shell, GIT, Web Servers, Cpanels & WHM, Linux Servers, DNS and Docker.
+Here I worked on AWS, Google Cloud, Bash Shell, GIT, Web Servers, Cpanel & WHM, Linux Servers, DNS, and Docker.

 <hr />